Riizade/chimera-text/README.md

 MIT Licensed

 Works in the `test-books/` directory are not covered by the license.
-These are public domain worked fetched from Project Gutenberg.
+These are public domain works fetched from Project Gutenberg.